Rafat-khan10/hotel-booking-analysis/README.md

 ## 💡 Business Recommendations

-1. **Implement stricter deposit policies** for bookings with lead times exceeding 90 days — particularly in the Very-Long segment where cancellation rates reach 64%
-2. **Target repeat guests with loyalty programs** to increase their share of total bookings — as they exhibit significantly lower cancellation rates
-3. **Review Non Refund pricing strategy** — despite deposit requirement, cancellation rate remains extremely high, suggesting guests are willing to forfeit deposits
+1. **Stricter deposit policies for long lead-time bookings** — Bookings made 90+ days in advance cancel at a rate of 64%.
+Requiring a partial deposit up front could significantly reduce cancellation risk.
+2. **Loyalty programs for repeat guests** — Repeat guests cancel far less frequently than new guests.
+Personalized offers, occasional discounts, and exclusive benefits could encourage repeat bookings and improve customer retention.
+3. **Review the Non-Refund policy** — Surprisingly, Non-Refund bookings have a 99% cancellation rate.
+This indicates that the current pricing and cancellation policy may not be effectively discouraging cancellations and should be reviewed.
-4. **Prioritize Corporate and Direct segments** for long-term revenue stability — both show consistently low cancellation rates
+4. **Focus on Corporate and Direct bookings** — These segments consistently show the lowest cancellation rates.
+Expanding these channels could help create a more stable and predictable revenue stream.
-5. **Implement seasonal promotions in Q4** to mitigate off-peak revenue loss driven by reduced demand in winter months
+5. **Seasonal promotions in Q4** — Revenue declines noticeably from October to December.
+Early-bird offers, winter packages, and targeted campaigns could help offset the seasonal drop in demand.
-6. **Apply stricter cancellation policies for Group bookings** — as this segment consistently records the highest cancellation rates across both hotel types
+6. **Stricter cancellation policies for Group bookings** — Group reservations show the highest cancellation rates, reaching nearly 70% in City Hotels.
+Higher deposits or shorter free-cancellation periods could help reduce cancellation risk.

-> ⚠️ *Business Recommendations will be updated as analysis progresses.*

 ---